-Rodney Smith, Jr., Topeka Police officers mow lawn in Topeka as part of ‘Mowing with Cops’
+Rodney Smith, Jr., Topeka police officers mow lawn in Topeka as part of ‘Mowing with Cops’

-WICHITA, Kan.
-(KSNW) – A few Topeka Police Officers served their community in a new way Monday when they joined Rodney Smith Jr. to mow a lawn in Topeka.
+TOPEKA, Kan.
+(KSNW) – A few Topeka police officers served their community in a new way Monday when they joined Rodney Smith Jr. to mow a lawn in Topeka.

 Rodney Smith Jr. is taking a tour across America, mowing lawns with police officers in each state along the way.